 Before you engage a law firm, you should consider the following:

 A correct invoice should include a proper ABN for the debtor, details of the goods and/or services provided, issue date of the invoice, as well as the date the invoice is due to be paid.
 If an invoice has been issued to an individual or business that is wrongly described/identified on the invoice (i.e. incorrect name or ABN), it is unlikely that you will be able to rely upon the invoice to enforce the debt.
 Please take care when creating your invoices to ensure you have the correct details.

 B. Keep in mind the limitation periods to enforce a debt

 You are only able to take action against a debt owed to you within a period of six years from the payment due date of the original invoice.
 For example, if your invoice is payable within 14 days after issuing to the debtor, the date is 6 years after the expiry of those 14 days.

 If you leave a debt uncollected for more than six years it will then become what is known as “statute barred” and you will be unable to enforce the same.

 C. Make sure your agreements have been signed correctly

 If you are relying on an agreement that proves a debt is owed to you, you need to ensure that the agreement has been signed correctly.
 If the debtor is an individual, you should always have someone witness his or her signature.
 If the debtor is a corporation, you should make sure two directors or the sole director/sole secretary signs any agreement.

 6. Next steps

-If you have an questions regarding moneys owed to you, or if you would prefer an expert to handle your situation, please call Taryn Cowan on (02) 9523 5535 or send her an email.
-Taryn specialises in payment disputes and can guide you through the debt collection process, helping you recover your hard-earned cash.
+If you have a questions regarding moneys owed to you, or if you would prefer an expert to handle your situation, please call us on (02) 9523 5535.